 Even though white pumpkins may look quite a bit different from the typical orange Jack-o-Lantern, they are actually quite similar.
 White pumpkins taste almost exactly like their orange counterparts, and they are also grown in exactly the same manner.

 Although they don’t typically grow as large, you can easily reap all the culinary and nutritional benefits from white pumpkins just as you would orange ones.
-There are some cultivars of whit pumpkins that grow equally as large as the orange ones, too!
+You will get 2 to 5 pumpkin fruits per vine and there are some cultivars of white pumpkins that grow equally as large as the orange ones, too!

 Benefits of White Pumpkins